CSSW Council of Deans

 Gerard Bueno, Senior Associate Dean for Administration, Finance & Planning

-The Senior Associate Dean for Administration, Finance and Planning (SADAFP) serves as the chief financial and administrative officer of the School and is responsible for financial planning and operations, enrollment management, human resources, facilities management and administrative planning.
-Under the direction of the SADAFP, the Office of Administration, Finance and Planning (1) directs the recruitment and admissions activities of the school and (2) facilitates the procurement, hiring, space and other needs of the faculty and staff of the School of Social Work.
+The Senior Associate Dean for Administration, Finance and Planning (SADAFP) serves as the chief financial and administrative officer of the School and is responsible for financial planning and operations, human resources, computing and instructional technology, facilities management and administrative planning.
+Under the direction of the SADAFP, the Office of Administration, Finance and Planning facilitates the procurement, hiring, space and other needs of the faculty and staff of the School of Social Work, and oversees the activities of the Office of Computing and Instructional Technology.
 The office works closely with the CSSW Office of Sponsored Projects in the management of externally funded activities.
-It serves as liaison to various University offices, including: Office of Budget & Management, Controller, Provost Office, Treasury, Internal Audit, Student Finance Services, Procurement, Human Resources, General Counsel and Facilities.
+It serves as liaison to various University offices, including: Office of Budget & Management, Controller, Provost Office, Treasury, Internal Audit, Procurement, Human Resources, General Counsel and Facilities.

 Cheiku Camara, Assistant Dean for Student Services